3 First of all, you must understand that in the last days scoffers will come, scoffing and

 they will run and not grow weary,

-they will walk and not be faint.
+will walk and not be faint.
 (Isaiah 40)